Angel1-coder/fitbit-bellabeat-analysis/README.md

 - **Ad Timing**: Ads should be scheduled late Sunday night (~23:59) to catch Monday momentum
 - **User Behavior**: High activity early in the week suggests motivation cycles → tailor marketing to support and engage at the right moments
-- **Target Segments**: Identify clusters of users based on activity and sleep cycles for product personalization

 ---